|

 To see all of the documentation released by the developer’s representative regarding the proposed PS redevelopment, please visit www.masterplantexas.com\peppersquare\

-NHHA is representing your interests by forming the Pepper Square Neighborhood Coalition along with leaders from Holiday Park, Valley View, Woodbriar, Prestonwood Trail, Prestonwood on the Park, and the North Dallas Neighborhood Alliance.
+NHHA is representing your interests by joining the Pepper Square Neighborhood Coalition along with leaders from Holiday Park, Valley View, Woodbriar, Prestonwood Trail, Prestonwood on the Park, the North Dallas Neighborhood Alliance, and other nearby neighborhoods.
 We are holding strategy meetings, seeking guidance from experts, posing questions to the developers, and setting up meetings with City staff.
-Our plan is to hold a large area meeting for residents at the end of August to go over feedback we’ve received from you and discuss a plan before the zoning case makes it to the next step.
+The next opportunity for you to get informed and provide feedback will be a meeting on October 10th at 7pm at Dallas Bible Church.
+Please RSVP and plan to attend.